This page is the canonical reference for the kognyt_sf_* tool catalog.

 - finding template-like starting points for Apex or LWC work

 In Kognyt MCP this is part of the Pro path.
-In VS Code it is available as part of the extension tool catalog.
+In Kognyt for VS Code, these patterns are folded into the consolidated kognyt_sf_knowledge tool.

 kognyt_sf_decision_guides